 One of these Donnell family genealogical charts was prepared on legal-sized notebook paper and the other is on a “Pedigree Chart” copyrighted in 1936.

 3. Legal.
 11 folders (11 items).
 1769-1869.

 This series consists primarily of Donnell family deeds.
 A notable exception is a bill of sale for a slave named Comfort for forty-five pounds, sold by Mary Donnell to William Brown (1796, 3:1).
 A colonial Rowan County deed conveyed land [located on North Buffalo (Creek?)] from Thomas Donnell to James Donnell, possibly brothers of Major Robert Donnell (1769; 3:8).
 Several other 18th century deeds are Guilford County conveyances to John Larkin and Samuel Donnell (3:6,9,10).
 Also included in the series are deeds that refer to Robert and George Donnell (1809-1929; 3:3-5), as well as the will of Robert C. Donnell (1869; 3:12).

 This series consists of a roughly 2×2 inch seal for the State of North Carolina, probably detached from the deed in 3:10 (1790).

-A one-folder series (7:1) of about 25 receipts (mostly manuscript) is for a great variety of transactions including payment of taxes and Confederate bonds, purchases of household goods and legal bills.
-Among the names which will be found in the collection are: Robert Dick, George Donnell, Nancy P. Donnell, Latham Donnell, Daniel E. Albright, David Wyrick, William Hinds, James (?)
+The approximately 25 receipts (mostly manuscript) in this series are for a variety of transactions including payment of taxes and legal bills, as well as the purchase of Confederate bonds and household goods.
+Among the names in the group are: Robert Dick, George Donnell, Nancy P. Donnell, Latham Donnell, Daniel E. Albright, David Wyrick, William Hinds, James (?)
 A. Caldwell, Isaac Thacker (?), James D. Gilchrist, John C. Donnell, and Washington Donnell.